 Alaska Community Forest Council

-Alaska Community Forest Council members November 2013
+Alaska Community Forest Council at the University of

 The Alaska Community Forest Council is a nonprofit organization with 15 members from across the state.
 Members advise the Division of Forestry on how to develop and deliver community forestry programs to Alaskans, support education, and encourage public involvement.
 Members make recommendations on the criteria, guidelines, and award of community forestry grants from the division.
 The council meets four times a year and holds regular teleconferences.
 All meetings are open to the public.